Where is OneLogin hosted?

 How do you monitor for network vulnerabilities?

 Daily scans are run against installed packages to alert us of any new reported vulnerabilities.
-Monthly network, CIS benchmark, and DISA checklist scans are performed against hosts and databases.
+Monthly network, and CIS benchmark are performed against hosts and databases.
 PCI network scans using an approved ASV (Approved Scanning Vendor) are also performed quarterly.

 How do you monitor for application vulnerabilities?